 For their experiments on this first prototype, they initially used what is called a knee phantom, a small plastic cylinder filled with an aqueous contrast liquid and a variety of differently shaped plastic pieces.
 Hoffmann and his team used it to conduct quantitative analyses of image quality.
 In a second series of experiments, the researchers used a piece of Dresden mixed sausage.
 "When the Dutch research group studied imaging for their MR-guided photon therapy device in 2009, they used pork chop," Hoffmann says.
 "In 2016, Australian researchers demonstrated their MR-photon therapy device on a Kangaroo steak.
-Since we also wanted to go regional for our prototype in MR-guided particle therapy, we used Dresden mixed sausage."
-Both the series of experiments with the phantom and with the sausage showed that the magnetic fields from proton therapy did not distort the image.
+Since we also wanted to go regional for our prototype in MR-guided phantom and with the sausage showed that the magnetic fields from proton therapy did not distort the image.
 They merely caused minor shifts in the MR image, which can be corrected for.